 Current Official Attendees

 Stan Duncan was appointed as chair of the GICC in June 2013.
 Mr. Duncan is the county assessor and tax collector for Henderson County and oversees the Land Records / Mapping section.
 Previously he served for more than 20 years as a Valuation Specialist for the NC Department of Revenue.
-He is Past President of the NC Association of Assessing Officers.
+He is the current President of the North Carolina Tax Collectors’ Association and Past President of the NC Association of Assessing Officers.

 The Center for Geographic Information and Analysis is staff to the NC GICC, and maintains this website.
 Contact staff at firstname.lastname@example.org